PowerDNS/pdns/pdns/docs/markdown/authoritative/settings.md

 ## `entropy-source`
 Entropy source (like /dev/urandom).

+## `experimental-api-readonly`
+* Boolean
+From 3.4 onward.
+Disallow data modification through the json API when set.

 ## `experimental-dname-processing`
 Synthesise CNAME records from DNAME records as required.
-This approximately doubles query load. *Do not combine with DNSSEC!*
+This approximately doubles query load. **Do not combine with DNSSEC!**

+## `experimental-dnsupdate`
+* Boolean
+* Default: no
+Enable/Disable DNS update (RFC2136) support.

 ## `fancy-records`
 Process URL and MBOXFW records.
 See ["Fancy Records"](#XXX).

+## `forward-dnsupdates`
+* Boolean
+* Default: no
+Forward DNS updates sent to a slave to the master.

 ## `guardian`
 Boolean, run within a guardian process.
 See ["Guardian"](#XXX).